 Pick winter squash with the stems attached.
 Winter squashes will store for three to five months.

-University of Minnesota specialists recommend that squash in storage be checked frequently.
+University of Minnesota specialists recommends that squash in storage be checked frequently.
 Remove any that are soft or show signs of spoilage.
 Remember to treat them gently to maintain marketability and quality.

 Curt Harler, who has a B.S. in agriculture from Penn State University and an M.S. in ag from Ohio State University, is a full-time freelance writer specializing in green topics.